 Gradually regaining the confidence with your own body is the first step.
 But the goal, whether is return to sport or to daily activities cannot be tackled only with treatments and therapies aimed to restore function.
 Everything must come with a team of multidisciplinary skills able to take care of the patient’s well-being with a 360 degree perspective.

-In Isokinetic a medical staff of rehabilitation professionals develops for each patient a personalised protocol that sets its clinical objective.
+In Isokinetic a sports medicine staff of rehabilitation professionals develops for each patient a personalised protocol that sets its clinical objective.
 Usually we want to score both: maximum functional recovery in shortest safe time and a correct movement strategy retained through conscious exercise and neuromuscular training.
 Basically, you can educate your body and brain to correct poor posture.
 Last but not least the prevention of injury and re-injury.

-The rehabilitation spaces, in Isokinetic, also have been designed to encourage socialisation and the exchange of experiences, and positive energies, creating an atmosphere of sharing and mutual support, with the common goal of completing the rehabilitation process at best.
+The rehabilitation environments, in Isokinetic, also have been designed to encourage socialisation and the exchange of experiences, and positive energies, creating an atmosphere of sharing and mutual support, with the common goal of completing the rehabilitation process at best.

 When can I go back to train and compete?